Go variants: Micaël Go

+Micaël Go does not alter the basic rules of the game.
+It is therefore a great opportunity for players of different levels to enjoy a game together, ask questions and share tips on how to improve.

 Variants requiring memory of the position

 Blind Go

 One (as a handicap) or both of the players cannot see the board in this variant.
 Therefore, they have to remember the whole position.
 This is considered much more difficult than playing blindfold chess.
 A few club standard players can play blindfold chess, but only professional players are able to complete a game of blind 19×19 Go.

 One Color Go

 The two players use stones of the same color.
 This variation is regarded as a useful tool for developing one's memory and reading skills by forcing both players to remember who placed each stone.
 An external program or a third person may be used to keep track of who captures what in case one or both players forget the true color of a stone.

 Variants with limited knowledge of the position

 These variants are not purely strategic games, as the element of luck is quite important.